Study Finds Cognitive Training Works Well to Alleviate Chemo Brain

-Chemotherapy is one of the few recommended treatment options for mesothelioma, a rare cancer caused by asbestos fibers.
+Chemotherapy is one of the few recommended treatment options for mesothelioma, a rare cancer caused by exposure to asbestos.
 Mesothelioma survivors often are frustrated by the cognitive side effects of chemotherapy.

-The Speed of Processing Training utilized the computer-based Insight Program that is commercially available through Posit Science.
+The speed of processing training utilized the computer-based Insight Program that is commercially available from Posit Science.
 It puts participants through a series of progressively more difficult informational tasks.
 Sample exercises are available for anyone to try.

 “We saw positive results in both programs.
 It was a pilot study, and it gave us hope and promise that these kinds of programs really could be beneficial,” Von Ah told Asbestos.com in a recent interview.
 “This was a small sample, but we saw some large effects.”

 Speed of processing and memory training has been effective in the past for older people without cancer who have struggled with similar cognitive issues, but it rarely has been tested with cancer patients as a way to combat problems from chemotherapy.
 The average age of the study’s participants was 56.5.